 As you can see from some of our pictures we also do ALL other model antique cars.
-Just E-mail us or call us for prices or
+Just E-mail us or call us for prices.

 About Our Plating Process: Triple plate is a process whereby a copper layer is put on the steel and then polished, then nickel and then chrome.
 The problem with this process is that the nickel doesn't adhere very well.
 It is nice and looks great but won't last as long as our process.
-Our process is actually a FIVE stage plating process.
+Our process is actually a FIVE stage PATENTED plating process.
 First we put copper on the bumper and highly polish it.
 Then we use a STRIKE nickel plate that makes the next layer of nickel adhere so well that the bumper can be bent 90 degrees without damage to the chrome!
 Next we put a layer of dull nickel and then a layer of bright nickel that is polished.
-Finally we put on the chrome which is an actual clear coat that is very hard.
+Finally we put on the chrome which is an actual similar to a clear coat that is very hard.
 It is also very thin!
 Duplex Nickel is a process that leaves the copper off and leaves the strike process off.
 It is not any where near as durable as our five stage plating process.
+Bend tht bumper at ALL and the chrome will pop right off.

 About care: You should never use chrome polish on your bumpers.
 You should use glass cleaner or just plain water and a rag.
 Chrome polish has an abrasive in the ingredients that will eventually wear the chrome off the bumper and then you will have the corrodible nickel becoming oxidized.